Release Date: 3/27/2011

 Even when playing games for an hour or more my eyes didn’t even hurt, and yes even when I was tired.
 Some games work better than others, but overall the 3D effects really add to the experience and make most 3DS games unique over regular DS games.
 Of course, you can play regular DS games, but the top screen puts black bars on the side to compensate for the larger screen, but I found this was kind of stupid and should be full screen.
-The battery life is also shorter because of the more powerful hardware, but it has some pretty good power saving features to extend this.
-One other advantage is that the 3DS takes SD cards and has internal storage plus it has 2.4 GHz wi-fi card for super fast internet speeds.
+The battery life is also shorter because of the more powerful hardware, but it has some pretty good power-saving features to extend this.
+One other advantage is that the 3DS takes SD cards and has internal storage plus it has a 2.4 GHz wi-fi card for super-fast internet speeds.
 3DS games also (FINALLY!) save to the SD card instead of on the cartridge due to the size capacity of the 3DS cards (plus price hikes).

 When it’s all said and done the 3DS is well worth the money and there are enough great games to consider a purchase.
 The 3D is revolutionary and actually works with the games, but just make sure you try an in-store demo before buying because the 3D will not work for some people or it may hurt your eyes.
 For the low price and great features, I would go pick one up right now!